tdfacer/tdfacer.github.io/_tech/ai-openai-functions.md

     orchestrate()
 ```

-Note that we are using the default `temperature` of 0.2, which determines how random or deterministic our response will be.
+* Final Note that we are using the default `temperature` of 0.2, which determines how random or deterministic our response will be.
 This means that it is possible for a subsequent execution to get a different response, which may or may not work exactly as expected.